treweathers/Hammack_Proof_Solutions/Final_Practice.md

 # Set 1
-That’s the spirit!
-Let's get these graded.
-Below are the step-by-step solutions for the 16 problems, using the exact logic and "Conclusion" phrasing your professor provided in the guide.

----

 ### **(1) Section 1: Truth Tables**
 **Problem:** Use a truth table to determine if $(P \implies Q) \equiv (\sim Q \implies \sim P)$.